Stockton Metropolitan Airport: United Express

-On August 16, 2019 United Express began service to LAX, where travelers were able to connect to other United destinations, as well as destinations served by other Star Alliance air carriers.
+On August 16, 2019, United Express began service to LAX, where travelers were able to connect to other United destinations, as well as destinations served by other Star Alliance air carriers.
 There were two daily flights using a Bombardier CRJ-200 operated by SkyWest from SCK.
-This service was discontinued in early 2020 due to COVID-19.
+This service was discontinued in early 2020 due to the COVID-19 pandemic.

 Stockton Field Aviation Museum

 Stockton Metropolitan Airport is home to the Stockton Field Aviation Museum, a non-profit organization dedicated to preserving Stockton's rich aviation history.
-The museum has a special emphasis on WWII aviation and the equipment that was used by the people who designed, built, maintained and flew the aircraft of our country's "Greatest Generation".
+The museum has a special emphasis on WWII aviation and the equipment that was used by the people who designed, built, maintained and flew the aircraft of America's Greatest Generation.
 The museum hosts an annual Bomber Camp fundraiser, which allows participants to fly in WWII bombers (B-17 and B-24) and drop concrete bombs from the air to a ground target.